ChainAI-Org/full-stack-template/README.md

 -   **Test Across Databases**: If your application *must* support multiple databases and involves complex queries, test thoroughly against each target system.

+-  **Seeding**: Abpve instructions apply to seeding as well.
+Use Knex.js for all database interactions in seeds.

 ### Webcontainer-Friendly Packages

 -   **Principle**: Strictly avoid native Node.js modules.
 Prefer pure JS or WASM-compatible packages.